McFlurinivas/socieful/README.md

 - Add a name and email id.
 - Now experience our chatbot RAKSHAK.
 - You can terminate the existing chat by clicking on "next stage?" on the chat page and clicking on "New Chat".
-- If you feel like needing a human counselor to deal with your situation then click on "Need a Psychiatrist?".
+- If you feel like needing a human counsellor to deal with your situation then click on "Need a Psychiatrist?".
 - Click on your preferred doctor and book your appointment by fixing the date and time.
 - Moreover, you can access Indian helpline numbers in the "Helpline" module of the app on the home page.